I have had a life-changing experience that has proven the power of perseverance

 Because all excuses fade away when I say, "If I can do it, you can do it!"

-weight training, downhill ski, dance, and rock climb.
+weight train, downhill ski, paddle board, dance, and rock climb.
 As an amputee athlete, there is nothing I can't do!

 Believe it or not, there is a large and loyal group of amputees here in Charlotte.